garden-io/garden/docs/reference/providers/pulumi.md

 [providers](#providers) > backendURL

 The URL of the state backend endpoint used.
-This option can also be set on the module level, in which case it overrides this  provider-level option.
+This option can also be set on the deploy action level, in which case it overrides this  provider-level option.
 Set this option as per list of available self-managed state backends on https://www.pulumi.com/docs/intro/concepts/state/#using-a-self-managed-backend